BernhardEisvogel/Feeba/README.md

 Developped during the 2022 Hack and Harvest Hackathon.

-Plug and play, download the files, insert the login data for your MySQl DataBase in CONFIG.php and start.
+Plug and play, download the files, insert the login data for your MySQLi DataBase in CONFIG.php and start.